Q: What happens if my planning application gets turned down?

 A: Some low-key business activities can take place in the home without the need for planning permission, but those that can cause disturbance to neighbours may well need permission.
-Contact the planning office in Parker Lane if you have concerns.
+Contact the planning office if you have concerns.
 These sort of enquiries are always kept confidential so your neighbour won’t know you have enquired.

 Q: How do I find out if a planning application has been made?

 A: You can use the planning application search facility to find applications received or decided between 2 dates.